 I was married for 32 years.
 Over the years, the marriage became more and more emotionally abusive.
 It took me a long time to figure it out, a long time to get out once I figured out I had to to save my life and my son’s life.
 Once I managed to leave the marriage, I faced an epic battle which took 4 years and ended up in the Supreme Court of Connecticut.

-Learning to Live Like Water is the working title of a book I am in the process of writing about that battle, to leave, to survive, to save my son, and to get what was mine.
-Along the way, I found a path to walk, a path that I didn’t as much look for, as was just put in front of me.
+Learning to Live Like Water is the working title of a book I began writing about that battle: to leave, to survive, to save my son, and to get what was mine.
+Along the way, a path appeared in front of me, which gave me the strength and ability to fight the good fight until it was done.